All you need to know about GDPR and data privacy

 The Right to Be Forgotten

 According to Betipy, under the GDPR, this refers to an individual being able to, at any point, have the information the company possesses about them to be erased.
-They research the right to, without any reason needed, be able to have their biometric data deleted from an organisation’s system.
+They reserve the right to, without any reason needed, be able to have their biometric data deleted from an organisation’s system.

 Data Breach Must be Notified